class sys::List

 Source

-Get is used to return the item at the specified the index.
+Get is used to return the item at the specified index.
 A negative index may be used to access an index from the end of the list.
 For example get(-1) is translated into get(size()-1).
 The get method is accessed via the [] shortcut operator.
 Throw IndexErr if index is out of range.
 This method is readonly safe.

 getRange